Feasibility study of $CP$ Violation in $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$ decays at Super Tau Charm Facility: INTRODUCTION

-Our paper is organized as follows: In Sec.~2, we elaborate the physical significance for investigating the channel $\tau\to K_{S}\pi\nu_{\tau}$.
-In Sec.~3 the detector concept for STCF is introduced as well as the MC samples used for this study.
-The event selection for tag channel and signal channel which are $\tau^{+}\to e/\mu \nu\nu$ and $\tau^{-}\to K_{S}\pi^{-}\nu$, respectively, is presented in Sec.~4.
-Section 5 focuses on the optimization of detector response and Sec.~6 the statistical results.
-Finally, we conclude in Sec.~7.
+This paper is organized as follows: In Sec.~2, we elaborate the physical significance for investigating the channel $\tau^{-}\to K_{S}\pi^{-}\nu_{\tau}$.
+In Sec.~3, the detector concept for STCF is introduced as well as the Monte Carlo~(MC) samples used for this study.
+The event selection for the signal process and optimization of detector optimization are presented in Sec.~4 and Sec.~5.
+Sec.~6 is the discussion of the results and Sec.~7 is the conclusion.